A Mixture in the Church

 tolerance of all forms of immorality, occult practices, selfishness, idolatry, drunkenness and greed etc will even disqualify people from inheriting the Kingdom of God (Galatians 5:21).
 When the world is given license in the church, the spiritual powers of the god of this world are also given license to

-operate there.
 2. Undiscerning and Unhealed Leaders:

 All leaders have a responsibility to discern and deal with the work of the enemy - in both their own

 lives and inside the Body of Christ.
 When people operate out of an unhealed past they are open to selfdeception and deception – and leaders are not exempt from the possibility of being deceived.

 As a result they can become an unwitting channel for the enemy’s influence and can even find